CLAIRE-Labo/python-ml-research-template/README.md

 We use [Weights & Biases](https://wandb.ai/site) to log and track our experiments.
-If you're logged in, your default entity will be used (A fixed entity is not set in the config), and you can set another entity with the `EANDB_ENTITY` environment variable.
+If you're logged in, your default entity will be used (A fixed entity is not set in the config), and you can set another entity with the `WANDB_ENTITY` environment variable.
 Otherwise, the runs will be anonymous (you don't need to be logged in).

 ## Reproduction and Experimentation